infstellar/genshin_impact_assistant/doc/en/FAQ.md

 - When fighting, the character will get stuck if it gets stuck?

     Answer: During the automatic collection, it is detected that the character is sloppy, and the blood will be returned to the statue.
-There is currently no solution in the secret realm, and we will solve this problem together when making the eating module.